Some remarks on the semi-positivity theorems

-where $j:Y\setminus E\into Y$ is the inclusion.
-Note that the right-hand side gives the Deligne canonical extension in the case of (3.1.5) above. \sk If $M$ has no-nontrivial quotient $\DD_Y$-submodule supported on $E$, or equivalently, we have the surjectivity of
+where the right-hand side is the canonical extension of the Hodge filtration $F$ by the assertion concerning (3.1.6).
+Indeed, (3.2.4) follows from (3.2.3) by induction on the number of local irreducible components.
+Here we have to show the inclusion $\supset$.
+We apply (3.2.3) to a local irreducible component $E_l$ of the divisor $E$ and the inductive hypothesis is used outside $E_l$. \sk If $M$ has no-nontrivial quotient $\DD_Y$-submodule supported on $E$, or equivalently, we have the surjectivity of

 (see {\lc}, Prop.~3.1.8), then (3.2.2) holds also for $\alpha=-1$, i.e.,